slint-ui/slint/docs/langref.md

 }
 ```

-Strings can beu used with surrounding quote: `"foo"`.
+Strings can be used with surrounding quote: `"foo"`.
 (TODO: escaping, support using stuff like `` `hello {foo}` ``)